 All tariffs, charges and amounts payable under this Access Arrangement are expressed to be exclusive of GST.
 In addition to any tariff, charge or amount payable under this Access Arrangement by a User or Prospective User, the User or Prospective User will pay any applicable GST calculated by multiplying the relevant tariff, charge or amount by the prevailing GST rate.

 Reference Tariff Adjustment Mechanism

 Annual Reference Tariff adjustment formula mechanism

-The Capacity Tariff for the Firm Service to apply on 1 July 2018 and on each subsequent 1 July, will be adjusted according to the following formula:
+The Capacity Tariff for the Long Term Firm Service to apply on 1 July 2018 and on each subsequent 1 July, will be adjusted according to the following formula: